visiongroup-uganda/visionpay-python-sdk/README.md

 Before we can fully utilize the library, we need to specify global configurations.
 The global configuration must contain the following:

-* `PAYHERE_BASE_URL`: An optional base url to the MTN Momo API.
+* `PAYHERE_BASE_URL`: An optional base url to Payhere API.
 By default the staging base url will be used
 * `PAYHERE_ENVIRONMENT`: Optional enviroment, either "sandbox" or "production".
 Default is 'sandbox'
 * `PAYHERE_APP_ID`: The unique application identity for your app
 * `PAYHERE_USERNAME`: Username used for authentication